 William Benton is passionate about making it easier for machine learning practitioners to benefit from advanced infrastructure and making it possible for organizations to manage machine learning systems.
 His recent roles have included defining product strategy and professional services offerings related to data science and machine learning, leading teams of data scientists and engineers, and contributing to many open source communities related to data, ML, and distributed systems.
 Will lives in the midwestern United States with his wife and three children and spends some of his spare time chasing light on bicycles or capturing it with cameras.

-The solutions she leads at Elastic, for logging, monitoring, and security, all work by collecting large amounts of data into Elasticsearch and extracting domain-specific insights from the data.
 When she’s not busy with the data grokking, she enjoys spending time with her daughter and travelling the world.

 Michael is on the Apache HBase and Hadoop Project Management Committees and is an Apache Software Foundation member.
 He works for Apple's Open Source Technologies group out of San Francisco.